 What’s That, Mom? provides 15 accessible, practical strategies for using public art to spark conversations with children between the ages of 3 and 10 — no artistic talent or insight required.

-Find What’s That, Mom? in the Caterpickles Bookstore or use the button below to order through Amazon.
+Find What’s That, Mom? in the Caterpickles Bookstore or use the buttons below to order through Amazon, Bookshop.org, Barnes & Noble, or directly from IngramSpark.

 The wonderful thing about public art is that it is all around us, sparking our children’s curiosity and prompting conversations.